Flea vs Tick: What Mid-Atlantic Homeowners Need to Know

 The Fairfax County Health Department emphasizes that deer pathways act as corridors for tick movement, which explains why some yards have more problems than others.

-Flea bites on humans typically appear as small, intensely itchy bumps that are 1-4 millimeters across.
-The CDC notes they often occur in clusters or linear patterns called “breakfast-lunch-dinner” lines.
-You’ll usually find them on ankles, calves, and around the waistline where clothing is tight.
+Flea bites are small, itchy bumps (1-4mm) that appear in clusters or lines.
+The CDC calls the pattern “breakfast-lunch-dinner” lines.
+You’ll find them on ankles, calves, and around the waistline.
+Itching can last several days.

-Tick bites are usually single and painless initially.
-You might notice a small puncture mark where the tick was attached.
-However, the real concern isn’t the bite itself but what follows.
+Tick bites are usually single and painless at first.
+You may see a small puncture where the tick was.
+The real concern is what comes after:

-• Flu-Like Symptoms: Fever, headache, fatigue, and muscle aches within days to weeks
+• Fever, headache, and fatigue within days to weeks

 Tick on human skin showing attachment

-Tick attached to human skin – prompt removal is crucial
+Tick attached to skin.
+Quick removal is important.

 Detailed view of tick on skin